• Skip to primary navigation

 It’s a golden value.
 Take advantage.
 Lessons learned at the knee of grandma or grandpa are not passé.
 They are as important today as they were when John Boy and his family got together.
 Make it happen.

+P.S.
 Quiet space can be created anywhere.
 During bath time, bedtime tuck-in, pizza night.
 Being aware of the need is the first step.
-Focus on that, and the where and how will present themselves, even in very busy schedules.
+Focus on that and the where and how will present themselves, even with very busy schedules.

 Show #495

-Filed Under: Parenting/Children, Podcast Episodes Tagged With: children, little thinkers, quiet time
+Filed Under: Family and Friendship, Love and Kindness Tagged With: children, little thinkers, quiet time

 Reader Interactions